NoroffFEU/development-platforms/src/content/docs/frameworks/Tauri/tauri-case-study.md

 - 2022: Tauri releases its first stable version (1.0), enabling developers to create robust desktop applications for Windows, macOS, and Linux with minimal bundle sizes.
 - 2023: The Tauri team partners with CrabNebula to further enhance the project’s development and expand its ecosystem.
 This collaboration brings additional expertise and resources to the framework.
 - 2024: Tauri 2.0 is launched, introducing support for mobile platforms like Android and iOS, allowing developers to build cross-platform apps from a single codebase while maintaining the framework’s focus on security and performance.

+## Funding and Usage

+### Funding

+Tauri, as an open-source project, operates without traditional revenue streams.
+Instead, it relies on grants, sponsorships, and contributions from its community:

+- Grants and Sponsorships: Tauri has received support from organizations like NLnet through the NGI Assure Fund, backed by the European Commission’s Next Generation Internet programme.
+These grants fund the development of features focused on security and privacy.
+- Community Contributions: The project thrives on contributions from a global network of developers who provide code, time, and resources to enhance the framework.
+- Non-Profit Governance: Tauri is governed by the Tauri Programme within The Commons Conservancy, a Dutch non-profit organization.
+This ensures that the project aligns with open-source principles and community interests.

+### Usage

+Tauri has grown steadily in adoption since its release, attracting developers and companies worldwide for its innovative approach to desktop application development:

+- Adoption by Companies: Approximately 90 companies use Tauri, including notable names like Cloudflare, ABBYY, and Cboe Global Markets.
+- Geographical Distribution: Tauri is used in 17 countries, with the largest adoption in the United States, followed by the United Kingdom, Canada, France, and Spain.
+- Developer Community: Tauri’s open-source ecosystem includes contributions from developers across the globe, fostering a vibrant and growing community.

 ## Main Features